taosdata/taos-connector-odbc/README.md

   - pyodbc, 4.0.39 or above, please refer to [python odbc](https://pypi.org/project/pyodbc/).
 - go, v1.17 or above if you wish to enable go-test-cases
   - odbc, please refer to [go odbc](https://github.com/alexbrainman/odbc).
-- erlang, v12.2 or above if you wish to enable erlang-test-cases
+- erlang, v12.2 or above if you wish to enable erlang-test-cases.
   - odbc, please refer to [erlang odbc](https://www.erlang.org/doc/apps/odbc/getting_started.html).
-- haskell, cabal v3.6 or above, ghc v9.2 or above, if you wish to enable haskell-test-cases
+- haskell, cabal v3.6 or above, ghc v9.2 or above, if you wish to enable haskell-test-cases.
   - hsql-odbc, please refer to [haskell odbc](https://hackage.haskell.org/package/hsql-odbc).
-- common lisp, sbcl v2.1.11 or above if you wish to enable common-lisp-test-cases
+- common lisp, sbcl v2.1.11 or above if you wish to enable common-lisp-test-cases.
   - plain-odbc, please refer to [common lisp odbc](https://plain-odbc.common-lisp.dev/).
-- R, v4.3 or above, if you wish to enable R-test-cases
+- R, v4.3 or above, if you wish to enable R-test-cases.
   - odbc, please refer to [R odbc](https://cran.r-project.org/web/packages/odbc/index.html).

 ### 3.1 Windows Platform (Windows 11 Example)